jfrazier312/Cell-Society-/README.md

 * Resource files are located in resources package and define string constants used in our program

 Interesting Information:
-* ???
-TODO
+* The Game Of Life with 40+ rows/cols produces fascinating patterns

 Bugs:
 * UI:
     * Hexagon rendering does not always line up hexagons in perfect order, depending on the number of rows/cols the user has specified.
-    * Patch cells on Sugar Simulation do not line up when using triangles
+    * Patch cells on Sugar Simulation do not line up when using triangles, or perfectly on hexagons either
     * Comboboxes cannot be selected twice in a row, need to click another button before reselecting
-    * TODO
+    * Triangle uses a hack to ensure that the number of triangles in a row is odd, so that the next row will flip the triangle correctly
 * Back-end:
     * TODO
 * XML
     * Save only works for rectangular shapes ?
 TODO

 Extra Features:
-* lol none
+*

 Impressions:
-* TODO
+* Jordan :
+I enjoyed working on this project and am happy with the final result.
+I wish I had more time to spend on it to get it bug-free.
+I liked how it was up to us to decide how the work was split up, but disappointing that we did not all get to learn the same topics and collaborate more.
+It would be interesting to meet with other groups to discuss how they implemented the features.